Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Introduction

 \section{Introduction}

 The Hilbert scheme of $d$-points on a surface is a moduli space of closed subschemes of finite length lying on the surface.
 It is a classical object in algebraic geometry, very well studied and admits a large number of applications, e.g. \cite{ES1,Evain,ESG,Haiman-catalan}.
 In this article, we are interested in the Hilbert scheme of points on the plane.
 0.2 cm Ellingsrud and Str\o mme in \cite{ES1} have computed Betti numbers of the Hilbert scheme by constructing a particular basis of homology coming from the Białynicki-Birula cells.
 To do so, they have studied $\G_m^2$-fixed points on $\Hilb^d(\A^2)$, the fixed points on the level of algebra are the monomial ideals of colength $d$.
 They described the tangent space in terms of first-order deformations of the Hilbert-Burch matrix.
 Such a matrix induces a free resolution of the monomial ideal.
 Subsequently in \cite{ES-2} they have exploited those techniques further and claimed to describe the Białynicki-Birula cells explicitly.
 Some issues with arguments in that paper were pointed out and addressed in \cite{ES-2fix}, as a consequence the description for one-dimensional tori with isolated fixed points was completed.
 Prior to that, Laurent Evain, coming from a different perspective, has fixed these issues in some cases, see \cite[Remark 16]{Evain}.
-0.2 cm Since the foundational work of Ellingsrud and Str\o mme many people have studied points of this Hilbert scheme explicitly, see \cite{Aldo-HB,RoserWinz-1,RoserWinz-2}.
+0.2 cm Since the foundational work of Ellingsrud and Str\o mme many people have studied points of this Hilbert scheme explicitly, see \cite{Aldo-HB,Alexandru,RoserWinz-1,RoserWinz-2}.
 The main method revolves around deforming the Hilbert-Burch matrix for a given monomial ideal.
 This way, for a given monomial ideal $E$, Conca and Valla described Gr\"obner cells centred at $E$ for the lexicographic term order.
 Later Roser Homs and Anna-Lena Winz, motivated by the study of the punctual Hilbert scheme, studied Gr\"obner cells for the negative degree lexicographical monomial order.
 In \cite{RoserWinz-2} they have described explicitly those cells for lex monomial ideals, see \cite[Theorem 5.7]{RoserWinz-1}.
 They have conjectured that the description extends to Gr\"obner cells for any monomial ideal $E$, see \cite[Conjecture 4,2]{RoserWinz-2}.
 0.cm It remained open to construct all the Białynicki-Birula/Gr\"obner cells explicitly in terms of Hilbert-Burch matrices.
-There is also question when such constructions provide us with explicit open subschemes of the Hilbert scheme.
-In this paper, we answer these questions.
-There is also an interest in study of the Białynicki-Birula cells on the Hilbert scheme on higher-dimensional affine space, see \cite{Lederer-Grobner,szachniewicz2021nonreducednesshilbertschemespoints,Evain-monic,JJ-elementary,Computable-Kabe}, but since our methods are based on the very special version of Hilbert's syzygy theorem, Hilbert-Burch Theorem, it is not possible to extend them to higher dimensions.\\ Choose a monomial ideal $E=(x^{t},x^{t-1}y^{m_1},\ldots, xy^{m_{t-1}}, y^{m_t})$ and take ${d_i=m_{i}-m_{i-1}}$, with the convention that $m_0=0$.
-We consider the \emph{spread out} matrix:
+There is also a question when such constructions provide us with explicit open subschemes of the Hilbert scheme.
+In this paper, we answer these questions.\\ Choose a monomial ideal $E=(x^{t},x^{t-1}y^{m_1},\ldots, xy^{m_{t-1}}, y^{m_t})$ and take ${d_i=m_{i}-m_{i-1}}$, with the convention that $m_0=0$.
+We consider the \emph{spread-out} matrix: